What is product-market validation?

 A feature set works toward the fulfillment of the value proposition which serves the unmet needs of the target customer.
 Every time you introduce a new element of the triangle it sits on top of and is informed by the foundational elements.

-The last tier of the triangle prior to testing is UX.
+- User Experience The last tier of the triangle prior to testing is UX.
 User experience is the visual culmination of everything discovered in the tiers beneath it.
 It is what we use to validate and test the value proposition and feature set created with the target audience’s unmet need in mind.

 Testing is utilized to gather feedback from the user base about the validity of the product concept.
 Building an early, interactive design and putting it in front of test groups gives us invaluable information about what the product is doing well and what it might be lacking.
 Testing like this can take place in several different environments; 1:1 user interviews, living room style focus groups, and even user surveys can be great quantitative tools to measure engagement, preference, and perception.